FlipWebApps/GameFramework/Readme.txt

 	1. If you have an older version installed:
 		1.1.
 Make a backup of your project.
 		1.2.
 Delete the old /FlipWebApps folder to cater for possible conflicts.
-		1.3.
-Import the new version.
+	2. Import the new version.
-		1.4.
-Try out the Demo scene for getting started information.
+	3. Try out the demos in the FlipWebApps/GameFramework/_Demo folder.
+See the seperate readme files in the sub-folders for setup.

 For full setup instructions visit: http://www.flipwebapps.com/game-framework/setup/